-Myanmar Petroleum Exploration & Production Co., Ltd. (MPEP) was the local partner of choice of Eni Myanmar, Shell and Woodside which were all awarded licenses in the second onshore and the first offshore licensing rounds.
+Myanmar Petroleum Exploration & Production Co., Ltd. (MPEP) was the local partner of choice of Eni Myanmar, Shell and Woodside which were awarded licenses in the second onshore and the first offshore licensing rounds.

 Overview